-Maybe you’re a business owner who lives and breathes your business.
-Or perhaps you’ve been working in your industry for years and you know your consumers inside-out.
+Maybe you’re a business owner or perhaps you’ve been working in your industry for years and you know your consumers inside-out.
 So what possible value could there be in UX?
 It’s just going to confirm what you already know, right?

 So what exactly is UX?

-- Review: An analysis of where your digital assets stand in relation to competitors and industry standards.
+- Review: An analysis of where your digital assets stand in relation to competitors and design standards

-- Research: Workshops, interviews or surveys designed to gain insights into user behaviours and motivations.
+- Research: Interviews, literature review, and surveys designed to gain insights into user behaviours and motivations

-- User testing: Recruiting prospective users to evaluate your website or app through a series of defined tasks.
+- User / Usability testing: Recruiting prospective users to evaluate your concept through a series of defined tasks.
 This can be done in-person or online.

 Not all digital projects will need to go through each of these processes.
 The beauty of UX is that it can be uniquely tailored to suit the circumstances.
 (For more detail on UX options, check out our UX services page.)